 Radio Q&A: 11 November 2012, Question 3

-I answered a question on keeping contact with questionable family for Philosophy in Action Radio on 11 November 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on keeping contact with questionable family on 11 November 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Should I keep in contact with my morally questionable and mystical father?
 Recently, I initiated contact with my father.
 I've not seen or spoken to him for most of my life.
 He left behind a lot of damage, and I was very hurt by that.
 I made amends with him, thinking that he was in recovery.
 However, I recently discovered his eastern mystic philosophy.
 Also, although he is fully recovered, he still has moral problems.
 Now I'm second guessing my decision.
 Would it be immoral for me to break off the contact with him after I've made peace with him?
 Should I preserve the relationship to keep my character intact?
 Or should I cut ties with him, on the principle that I should only maintain relationships of value to me?